 Smallmouth bass fishing is a popular family pastime on a variety of accessible lakes and rivers.
 South Shore Bassmasters host popular tournaments regularly throughout the summer and novice fishers are always welcome.

-Fishing licenses can be obtained from many convenience stores, Home Hardware in Liverpool, and the Nova Scotia Department of Natural Resources office.
+Fishing licenses can be obtained from many convenience stores, Home Hardware in Liverpool and Caledonia, and the Nova Scotia Department of Natural Resources office.
 For more information, please contact the Department of Natural Resources at 902-354-3462.
 You can also consult the Nova Scotia Angler's Handbook.